odin-lang/odin-lang.org/content/docs/overview.md

 * **#packed**

 This tag can be applied to struct.
-It's field will remain in source-order.
+Its fields will remain in source-order.
 ```odin
 struct #packed {x: u8, y: i32, z: u16, w: u8}
 ```